 Joining two surfaces together doesn’t sound complicated.
 Yet, depending on the substrates and the performance demanded of an adhesive bond, choosing the wrong adhesive could create a huge mess.

-The 5 Types of Adhesive Bonding Materials
+Types of Adhesive Bonding Materials

 Historically, mechanical fasteners— rivets, brackets, bolts, screws, retaining rings — have been used to “permanently” bond two substrates.
 Unfortunately, mechanical fasteners tend to look unsightly, and their weight and likelihood of corrosion increase the possibility of bond failure.

-Rather than using mechanical fasteners, we’ve spent over three decades working with low profile industrial bonding adhesive alternatives like acrylic foam tapes, which evenly distribute pressure along the substrates.
+Rather than using mechanical fasteners, we’ve spent over three decades working with low-profile industrial bonding adhesive alternatives like acrylic foam tapes, which evenly distribute pressure along the substrates.

 When looking at adhesive bonding materials, applications, and technology, it’s important to remember that each material offers specific advantages.
 For instance, liquid adhesives, like glue or epoxy, can fill gaps by flowing and conforming to the shape of the bond area.